-Laser Physics in Aesthetic Treatments
+Laser Physics in Aesthetic Treatments: Science Guide & Physics Principles 2025

 Understanding the fundamental physics principles behind laser technology and how they apply to aesthetic treatments for optimal patient outcomes.
+Laser physics governs wavelength selection, energy delivery, and tissue interaction.
+Learn about laser wavelengths, how laser hair removal works, and selective photothermolysis.

 Core Physics Concepts